Which of the following organelles are found only in plant cells? | Channels for Pearson+

 1

-Begin by identifying the organelles listed in the problem: Chloroplasts, Ribosomes, Nucleus, and Mitochondria.
+Begin by identifying the organelles listed in the problem: Nucleus, Mitochondria, Ribosomes, and Chloroplasts.

-Understand the function and presence of each organelle in plant and animal cells.
-Chloroplasts are involved in photosynthesis and are unique to plant cells.
+Understand that plant cells and animal cells share many organelles, such as the nucleus, mitochondria, and ribosomes, which are found in both types of cells.

-Ribosomes are responsible for protein synthesis and are found in both plant and animal cells.
+Recognize that chloroplasts are unique to plant cells and some algae, as they are involved in photosynthesis, converting light energy into chemical energy.

 Watch next